-- Make sure you, your doctor, and your surgeon all agree on exactly what will be done during the operation. - Ask your doctor, "Who will manage my care when I am in the hospital?" - Ask your surgeon: - "Exactly what will you be doing?" - "About how long will it take?" - "What will happen after surgery?" - "How can I expect to feel during recovery?" - Tell the surgeon, anesthesiologist, and nurses about any allergies, bad reaction to anesthesia, and any medications or nutritional supplements you are taking.
+- Be sure you understand the instructions you get about follow-up care when you leave the hospital or clinic. - 5.
+Make sure you understand what will happen if you need surgery. - Make sure you, your doctor, and your surgeon all agree on exactly what will be done during the operation. - Ask your doctor, Who will manage my care when I am in the hospital? - Ask your surgeon: - "Exactly what will you be doing?" - "About how long will it take?" - "What will happen after surgery?" - "How can I expect to feel during recovery?" - Tell the surgeon, anesthesiologist, and nurses about any allergies, bad reactions to anesthesia, and any medications or nutritional supplements you are taking.